qsliu2017/gitlab-runner/docs/register/index.md

 To register multiple runners on the same host machine, each with a different configuration, repeat the `register` command.

+To register the same configuration on multiple host machines, use the same runner authentication token for each runner registration.
+For more information, see [Reusing a runner configuration](../fleet_scaling/index.md#reusing-a-runner-configuration).

 You can also use the [non-interactive mode](../commands/index.md#non-interactive-registration) to use additional arguments to register the runner: